lehnihon/ts-simple-mask/README.md

 ## Customize

-To customize the text mask, you need to send the rules via optional parameter
+To customize the mask, you need to send the rules via optional parameter.
+Send the same rules to remove the mask.

 ```tsx
 export const CUSTOMIZED_RULES = new Map([